An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields

 Since $f$ is PL Morse, there is a one-to-one correspondence between critical points of $f$ and nodes of augmented $\RG_{f}$.
 We denote the collection of nodes and arcs of an augmented $\RG_{f}$ by $V(\RG_{f})$ and $Arcs(\RG_{f})$, respectively.
 The evolution of the level set topology of $f$, for increasing values of $f$, can be traced by its Reeb graph.
-In particular, for $d=3$, a minimum node of $\RG_{f}$ corresponds to a minimum point where a contour takes birth.
+In particular, for $d=3$, a minimum node of $\RG_{f}$ corresponds to a minimum point where a contour is born.
 Similarly, a maximum node corresponds to a maximum point where a contour dies.
 A down-fork corresponds to a $1$-saddle where two contours merge into a single contour.
 Similarly, an up-fork corresponds to a $2$-saddle where a contour splits into two contours.
-A degree-$2$ node indicates a change in the genus of the contour.
-The corresponding critical points are also known as genus-change critical points \cite{2003-Chiang-Simplification-Tetrahedral-Meshes}.
+A degree-$2$ node indicates a change in the genus of the contour, and the corresponding critical points are also known as genus-change critical points \cite{2003-Chiang-Simplification-Tetrahedral-Meshes}.